alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

 Analysis of a multi-sample FASTA file containing the entire mitochondrial genome called from WGS data (see 04-variantcalling directory).
 The desired output is a phylogenetic tree and a haplotype network.

-1. The FASTA files were created with the command, in order to:
+1.Aligned FASTA files were extracted from the vcf using the bcftools consensus command, with specifications to:
 (a) make the absence of data visible (noted with _, but our dataset with WGS only had the first base missing in some samples in the mitogenome).
 (b) annotate deletions with -, which is comprehended as such by MEGA (c) annotate and remove insertions, which are messing up downstream analyses